 The defendants’ argument that the plaintiffs’ litigation funding was not only relevant, but a critical piece of information, was “flatly rejected.”

 Third-Party Affidavit Statements Admissible When Offered to Explain Listener Reactions

 Kenneth Klemm – October 17, 2019

-Trial court finds statements of third-parties in affidavit submitted to oppose summary judgment motions as hearsay admissible when not offered to prove the trust of the matter asserted in such statements.
+Trial court finds statements of third-parties in affidavit submitted to oppose summary judgment motions as hearsay are admissible when not offered to prove the truth of the matter asserted in such statements.